-Inherited forms of ichthyosis may be congenital or have delayed onset.
+Inherited types of ichthyosis may be congenital or have delayed onset.

 Ichthyosis can also be due to a new spontaneous mutation.

 Acquired ichthyosis appears in adult life.
-People with ichthyosis may have systemic disease, such as:
+People with ichthyosis may have a systemic disease, such as:

 Ichthyosis may be provoked by certain medications:

 The inherited forms of ichthyosis occur as a result of genetic mutations that alter the appearance and behaviour of keratinocytes (skin cells) in the stratum corneum (the outer skin barrier layer).
 Studies have shown that there are inflammatory cells and cytokines in the Th17 pathway that contribute to symptoms and signs.